Lalitpur district, India: Economy

 In 2006 the Ministry of Panchayati Raj named Lalitpur one of the country's 250 most backward districts (out of a total of 640).
 It is one of the 34 districts in Uttar Pradesh currently receiving funds from the Backward Regions Grant Fund Programme (BRGF).

-Lalitpur Thermal Power Station, Lalitpur Solar Power Plant And Altratech Cement like industrial unit are loceted in Lalitpur District.
+Lalitpur Thermal Power Station, Lalitpur Solar Power Plant And Altratech Cement like industrial unit are located in Lalitpur District.

 Divisions

 Lalitpur is divided into five tehsils, Lalitpur, Mehroni, Talbehat, Madawara and Pali; four towns, Lalitpur, Mehroni, Talbehat, and Pali; and 754 villages.
-The district magistrate is Mr. Yogendra shukla, IAS and the Superintendent of police is Mr. Mirza manzar beg,IPS, and the District Information Officer is Murlidhar Singh.
+The district magistrate is Mr. Yogendra shukla, IAS and the Superintendent of police is Mr. Mirza manzar beg, IPS, and the District Information Officer is Murlidhar Singh.

 There are two Uttar Pradesh Vidhan Sabha constituencies in this district: Lalitpur and Mehroni.
 Both of these are part of Jhansi Lok Sabha constituency.
 At present, Ram Ratan Kushwaha is the MLA from Lalitpur constituency and Mannu Kori is the MLA from Mehroni constituency.